tkhamez/neucore-discord-plugin/README.md

 - The bot changes the nickname of members to `EVE Character Name [Corporation Ticker]` by default.
 If a pattern is specified for the "Nickname" configuration, it must contain `{characterName}`.
 Other available placeholders are `{corporationTicker}` and `{allianceTicker}`.
 The maximum length for nicknames is 32 characters.
+- Option to disable nickname changes for specific roles.
 - The plugin also updates the Discord username and number that is shown in Neucore.
 - Any server member that does not have an account on Neucore will be kicked, except for the server owner and bots.
 - Configurable list of Discord users that will never be kicked, even if they do not have a Neucore account.